Proposal Writing

 Lastly, an unchecked cover page might contain outdated logos, incorrect project titles, or misnamed client details.
 Such oversights can be embarrassing, unprofessional, and potentially cost you valuable contracts.
 As mentioned earlier, especially in a field like AEC, consistency is of high importance.
 Proofreading ensures that such information is consistent across the cover page and the entire proposal.

 The heart of your proposal might be strong and compelling, but what about its face—the cover page?
-Now that we’ve gone detailed each aspect that makes up a standout proposal cover page, let’s see what it looks like in action with six cover page examples across the AEC industry.
+Now that we’ve gone into detail on each aspect that makes up a standout proposal cover page, let’s see what it looks like in action with six cover page examples across the AEC industry.
 These AEC title pages not only showcase diverse styles and approaches but also serve as a roadmap for creating your captivating cover.

 Architecture proposal cover page